-- Report dual credit head count from IPEDS Fall 2020 reporting date. - Provide the best estimate of dual credits awarded for academic year 2020-21. - Head count is unduplicated. - Enter zero for head count if there is no dual credit enrollment. - Only data for the current data collection year can be updated.
+- Report dual credit head count as of your institution's IPEDS Fall 2021 reporting date. - Provide the best estimate of dual credits awarded for academic year 2021-22. - Head count is unduplicated. - Enter zero for head count if there is no dual credit enrollment. - Only data for the current data collection year can be updated.
 Data from the previous year are shown for informational purposes only.
 Contact inst-update@hlcommission.org to raise a concern about data from the previous year.

-Dual Credit (Also called concurrent enrollment.)
+Dual Credit (Also called concurrent enrollment or dual enrollment.)